 The third generation of one of Melbourne’s great hospitality families – Nathalie, Edouard and Antoine Reymond – will open Frederic, a new all-day European dining precinct in Cremorne.

 It’s from the restaurateur siblings (the sons and daughter of chef Jacques Reymond) also behind L’Hôtel Gitan and Bistro Gitan.
-The project is made up of two complementary parts: all-day diner Frederic and wine bar Fred’s Bar.
+The project is made up of two complementary parts: restaurant Frederic and all-day diner Fred’s Bar.

 “We wanted to do something a bit more broadly European as opposed to the Gitans that are a lot more French focused,” Antoine Reymond tells Broadsheet.

 “If you want to go out for a nice business lunch then the bistro’s perfect.
 But … we have a separate menu in the bar that’ll be a little bit more relaxed and quick,” says Reymond.
 “So you’ll come in and have a minute steak or a nice little pasta dish.
 Or you can just come in and have a charcuterie board, some cheese and a glass of wine.”